ghaliabennani/financial_big_data/README.md

    - Applying a trading strategy based on clustered states.
    - Generating results and visualizations.

+3. The results can be find in the results directory: `data/results`

 ### Outputs

 - Preprocessed data files.